 Services

-As a Somatic Sex Educator (in training) I help create a safer loving space for you to explore your unique sexuality (including asexuality).
-I focus on your body, pleasure, safety and empowerment using different somatic tools including breathwork, movement, touch, anatomy and arousal education, consent and others.
+As a certified Somatic Sex Educator I help create a safer loving space for you to explore your unique sexuality (including asexuality).
+Together, we can focus on your body, pleasure, safety and empowerment using different somatic tools including breathwork, movement, touch, anatomy and arousal education, consent and others.

-If you want to reconnect with your body, to understand how you can make your sexual life better and experience more pleasure, how to communicate your needs during intimate moments or simply to have an experience where you can explore safer touch focused on you, Somatic Sex Education might be one of the interactive modalities that could be helpful for you.
+If you want to reconnect with your body and your genitals, to understand how you can make your sexual life better and experience more pleasure, how to communicate your needs during intimate moments or simply to have an experience where you can explore safer touch focused on you, Somatic Sex Education might be one of the interactive modalities that could be helpful for you.

 Somatic (Body) Awareness / Safety in the Body